 EPS and Price-to-Earnings (P/E)

-Earnings per share (EPS) is essential when calculating the price-to-earnings (P/E) ratio, a key stock valuation tool.
+Earnings per share (EPS) are essential when calculating the price-to-earnings (P/E) ratio, a key stock valuation tool.
 The P/E ratio compares a company’s current share price to its earnings per share, helping investors evaluate stock worth.

 This ratio enables investors to determine whether a stock is priced fairly relative to its profits.
 A higher P/E ratio might suggest the stock is overvalued, while a lower P/E could indicate it is undervalued or has strong growth potential.